 An $N$th order tensor is an array whose entries are indexed by $N$ coordinates; i.e., $\underline{\bm X}(i_1,\ldots,i_N)$ denotes an element of the tensor $\underline{\X}$ with a size of $I_1\times I_2\times \ldots \times I_N$.
 Like matrices, tensors can be represented as sum of rank-one components:

-where ``$\circ$'' denotes the outer product of vectors, and $\A_{(n)}$ an $I_n \times F$ matrix that is often referred to as the \textit{mode-$n$ latent factor}.
+where ``$\circ$'' denotes the outer product of vectors, and $\A_{(n)}$ is an $I_n \times F$ matrix that is often referred to as the \textit{mode-$n$ latent factor}.
 When $F$ is the minimal integer that satisfies the expression in \eqref{eq:cpd}, the right hand side in \eqref{eq:cpd} is called the {\it canonical} polyadic decomposition of the tensor $\underline{\X}$.
 At the entry level, the CPD can be expressed as

 for $i_n\in\{1,\ldots,I_n\}$.
-The CPD of a tensor is essentially unique under mild conditions (meaning that the latent factors $\A_{(n)}$'s that constitute the data $\underline{\X}$ are unique up to some trivial ambiguities like column permutations and scalings \cite{sidiropoulos2017tensor}).
-In practice, the CPD of a tensor is often obtained via { minimizing a certain criterion}:
+The CPD of a tensor is essentially unique under mild conditions\footnote{The latent factors $\A_{(n)}$'s that constitute the data $\underline{\X}$ are unique up to some trivial ambiguities like column permutations and scalings \cite{sidiropoulos2017tensor}.}.
+The CPD of a tensor can be obtained via minimizing a certain criterion as follows:

-One of most commonly seen optimization surrogate for CPD in the literature is the \textit{least squares} (LS) fitting criterion \cite{carroll1970analysis,huang2016flexible,xu2013block}:
+A common optimization criterion for CPD in the literature is the \textit{least squares} (LS) fitting criterion \cite{carroll1970analysis,huang2016flexible,xu2013block}:

 In the sequel, we will often use the shorthand notation $f(\bm \theta)$ to denote $f(\A_{(1)},\ldots,\A_{(N)}) $, where